VediRago/Fragments/05_Portfolio/02_Narrative_Design_Case_Studies.md

 ### Example

-Unity begins from Kael's grief and her connection to Erit and Sera.
-Only after those emotional anchors are established does the sequence expand into other lives and broader continuity.
+Unity begins after Kael, the central figure in the sequence, loses Sera and Erit, two of her closest emotional anchors.
+The sequence first returns to personal grief before widening into other lives, unfamiliar moments, and broader continuity.

 ### Result

 The reader experiences the event emotionally before trying to understand it conceptually.
 The large-scale idea is grounded in character attachment rather than lore.
 ---

 ## Case Study 04 — Creating Conflict From Incomplete Information